MovieLabs/OMC/Docs/Overview/Schema-Structure.md

 Relationships are a fundamental part of the ontology.

 There are not really standard mechanisms for encoding relationships in JSON.
 We are using JSON Schema rather than JSON-LD, so we have adopted the following patterns for referencing other entities.
 There are two common situations where you may wish to include references:

-- When another entity is an intrinsic property of an entity
+- When another entity is an intrinsic property of an entity, then it is a direct property
-- When you wish to use a named relationship, typically as part of a Context
+- When you wish to use a named relationship, in JSON this would be as part of a [[Context]].

 When another entity is an intrinsic property then the entity type to which you are referring is often the name of the property; an example of this can be seen for Location above.
-However, another property name can be used, such as the property ``source`` in a Shot, which refers to an Asset.
+However, another property name can be used, such as the property ``Shot`` in a Sequence component, which refers to an Asset.
 (The Asset can be, for example, captured video, motion capture, animation, or an animated storyboard).

 ```JSON
 {
 	"entityType": "Asset",